Dm1tr1y147/mshell/README.md

 * Replace linux `echo` command with builtin one with support of environmental variables
 * Environmental variables
 * `Ctrl+Z` running programm with `fd`
 * Getting commands path from system `PATH` environment variable
-* Create global struture for shell to save data between commands